Noncommutative functional calculate and its application: Unitary equivalent representation for

-So if some chaos or dynamics or other properties of operators on Hilbert spaces only depending norm which is compatible with the inner product, then this chaos or dynamics or other properties only depending the corresponding properties of elements of $\{M_\phi:\phi\in\mathcal{L}^{\infty}(\sigma(|T|),\mu_{|T|})\}$, keeping the unitary equivalent representation in mind.
-Therefor the unitary equivalent representation is a powerful facilities, it benefit to realize the importance to deal with this problems.
-In the last we give some properties of normal operator through the unitary equivalent representation.
+just keeping the unitary equivalent representation in mind.
+Therefor the unitary equivalent representation is a powerful facility to deal with this problems.
+Then we give some properties of normal operator through the unitary equivalent representation.